Skip to Content

 Rationale

-Kōwhai Park will provide a resilient supply of clean energy which New Zealand needs to lead the world in decarbonising through electrification.
+Kōwhai Park will provide a resilient supply of clean energy which New Zealand needs to decarbonise through electrification.

 FAQ